joelouthan/theologic.us/content/posts/prayers/2020-08-26-pm_prayers.md

 * Shelby Mathews - emotional health and freedom from anxiety/depression, pressure from parents and sisters to be “perfect”
 * Hannah Lavender - raised by grandma, attends once a month, really needs healing with rough family and for the Lord to keep her from trying to find identity in hs guys and dating.

+Lord,

+Save these kids.

+Douse them in your fire and let them burn.

+Save them tonight.

+Turn them away from sin and turn their hearts towards you.

+Today and forever.

+We love you Lord.
+And we call on you to save your elect and elect some more.

+Amen.

 ## Frontline Norman